January 3, 2019

 - Nonexempt property.
 If property isn’t exempt, the Chapter 7 trustee can sell it for the benefit of your creditors.
 You can keep your property in a Chapter 13 bankruptcy, but you’ll have to pay its value through your Chapter 13 repayment plan.

 - Homestead.
-An unlimited value in your primary residence of up to 1 acre if you live in a city, town, or village (160 acres if you live elsewhere).
+You can exempt an unlimited value in your primary residence on up to one acre if you live in a city, town, or village (160 acres if you live elsewhere).
 Also, if you use more than 25% of the total square footage of your property for business purposes, your exemption is limited to $5,000. (§§31-1(A)(1),(2).)

 - Personal property.
 Books, portraits, and pictures; burial plots (§8-7); clothing to $4,000; interest on college savings plans; deposits in an Individual Development Account; food and seed for growing crops to last one year; guns for household use, up to $2,000; health aids prescribed by a professional; household items, furniture, personal computer and related equipment; livestock for family use: five cows, 100 chickens, 20 sheep, 10 hogs, 2 horses (along with bridles and saddles), feed to last one year; personal injury and wrongful death recoveries to $50,000. (§§31-1(A)(1) through (23)); prepaid funeral benefits (§ 36-6125(H)); war bond payroll savings account (§51-42); wedding and anniversary rings to $3,000.